metio/terraform-provider-k8s/docs/data-sources/gateway_nginx_org_client_settings_policy_v1alpha1_manifest.md

 Required:

-- `target_ref` (Attributes) TargetRef identifies an API object to apply the policy to.Object must be in the same namespace as the policy.Support: Gateway, HTTPRoute (see [below for nested schema](#nestedatt--spec--target_ref))
+- `target_ref` (Attributes) TargetRef identifies an API object to apply the policy to.Object must be in the same namespace as the policy.Support: Gateway, HTTPRoute, GRPCRoute. (see [below for nested schema](#nestedatt--spec--target_ref))

 Optional: